Skip to content

 That’s not a problem in itself.
 But they need to be identified and documented clearly before going to market — not during due diligence.

-The factors that drive the value of a Quebec SME depend largely on how clean this boundary is — a buyer only pays for what they can verify.
+The factors that drive the value of a Quebec SME are much easier to defend when this boundary is clean — a buyer only pays for what they can verify.

-The second area touches the question every buyer asks: “Can this business run without the current owner?”
+The second pillar touches the question every buyer asks: “Can this business run without the current owner?”

 Reduce owner dependency

-Owner dependency is the factor that comes up most often in Quebec SME files.
+Owner dependency is one of the risks that comes up most often in deals involving Quebec SMEs.

 The owner knows every customer, makes every decision, wears several hats.
 That’s normal — but for a buyer, it’s a risk.